kotor-speedruns/kotor-speedruns.github.io/kotor1/Route Guides/Any% Glitchless.md

 We are going to focus on melee attacks with a lightsaber, so we max out Strength immediately.
 The 14 in Intelligence, combined with the 2 points in Computer Use, allow us to save 1 computer spike when hacking on Endar Spire, yielding a smoother spike route on Taris.
 We put points into Dexterity and Constitution to help us survive; 12 in Con is preferred, since the AC drop from lower Dex is compensated for by Scoundrel's Luck.
 10 Charisma makes up for the Scoundrel not getting a feat (and therefore Empathy) at level 3.

 Persuade and Treat Injury (TI) will be our main skills; however since TI is not a Class Skill for Scoundrels, we'll save points to put into TI once we become a Jedi.
-We don't put any additional points into Computer Use after the initial 4; we'd need 8 total to save additional spikes, and we just don't need those extra spikes.
-The points in Stealth guarantees our credit route for the early game; see below.
+We don't put any additional points into Computer Use after the initial 2; we'd need 8 Net Computer Use to save additional spikes, and we just don't need those extra spikes.
+The points in Stealth guarantee our credit route for the early game; see below.

 We choose Flurry because it's overall a better feat than Critical Strike, though we will occasionally use Critical Strike to fish for Stuns.
 We pick Flurry over Two-Weapon Fighting because Flurry takes longer to select, so at level 2 it's faster to pick Two-Weapon Fighting.
 Since character creation isn't timed, this is optimal.